Concrete: Design mix

 Design mix ratios are decided by an engineer after analyzing the properties of the specific ingredients being used.
-Instead of using a 'nominal mix' of 1 part cement, 2 parts sand, and 4 parts aggregate (the second example from above), a civil engineer will custom-design a concrete mix to exactly meet the requirements of the site and conditions, setting material ratios and often designing an admixture package to fine-tune the properties or increase the performance envelope of the mix.
+Instead of using a 'nominal mix' of 1 part cement, 2 parts sand, and 4 parts aggregate, a civil engineer will custom-design a concrete mix to exactly meet the requirements of the site and conditions, setting material ratios and often designing an admixture package to fine-tune the properties or increase the performance envelope of the mix.
 Design-mix concrete can have very broad specifications that cannot be met with more basic nominal mixes, but the involvement of the engineer often increases the cost of the concrete mix.

-Concrete Mixes are primarily divided into nominal mix, standard mix and design mix.
+Concrete mixes are primarily divided into nominal mix, standard mix and design mix.

 Nominal mix ratios are given in volume of $\text{Cement : Sand : Aggregate}$.
 Nominal mixes are a simple, fast way of getting a basic idea of the properties of the finished concrete without having to perform testing in advance.

 Various governing bodies (such as British Standards) define nominal mix ratios into a number of grades, usually ranging from lower compressive strength to higher compressive strength.
-The grades usually indicate the 28-day cube strength.
+The grades usually indicate the 28-day cure strength.